Service Learning in Ghana: A Series of Reflections

 By Gabby, an MHS senior

-I have been extremely blessed to travel to Ghana with Milton Hershey School this past summer.
+I have been extremely blessed to travel to Ghana with Milton Hershey School’s Multicultural and Global Education program this past summer.
 It helped me come to the conclusion that all Americans should travel.
 I believe we need to see sharp contrast between our way of life and the lives of those who are not as lucky as we are.

 Before traveling to Ghana, I thought I was poor.
 Now I know that so many people would be overjoyed to have what I do.
 In Ghana, the majority of people live in mud huts with thatch roofs.
 They rarely have running water, and many children are malnourished.
 But the people of Ghana are happy.
 They are proud of their country and always help one another.
 I’ve never met people in America who are as kind as those I met in Ghana.